Xsan: How to set Spotlight search levels

-With Xsan 2.2, Spotlight supports two different levels of searching: File system search and Indexed search.
+Xsan supports two different levels of Spotlight searches:

-- File system search (FsSearch) - Searches against file system attributes are enabled but no indexed searching of content is performed.
+- FsSearch - Searches against file system attributes are enabled, but no indexed searching of content is performed.
 This option requires metadata controllers using Mac OS X v10.6 or later and Xsan 2.2 or later.

 Depending on how much data is on the volume, enabling the index may require several hours while the index is built.